 Excessive use of drugs can cause an increased risk of dementia in many people.
 Before getting to that point, long-term Benadryl use is linked to short-term memory loss.
 Anticholinergic medicines affect the central nervous system and cause people to get sleepy.
 Drugs lower the brain’s choline levels, which can cause memory impairment in as little as two to three days.
 Some of the more adverse side effects associated with Benadryl abuse include:

 The effects associated with discontinuation of Benadryl may not be as bad as heroin or alcohol withdrawals but they are very real and should be monitored.
 Withdrawal symptoms will not ease with any known medications.
-As with most medication used for a long period of time, tapering down is the best way to stop using the medication.
+As with most medication used for a long period of time, tapering down is the best way to stop using the medication or detox.
 Symptoms of withdrawal include:

 The biggest challenge with getting off Benadryl and simliar medications is denial.
 If a person does not admit the need for help, the likelihood they will quit is slim.
 However, people with loved ones who notice signs and symptoms of addiction starting may be able to lovingly convince the person that help is available and worth a try to get their life on track with support from professionals and the community.